-Relev ance to: Policy Race Gender Disability Age Religion Sexual Orientation Gender Identity Pregnancy & Maternity Issues 1.
+Relev ance to: Policy Race Gender Disability Age Religion Sexual Orientation Gender Identity 133463 1.
 Support Economic Success Issues relate to the accessibility of developments - particularly in terms of access for disabled and older people.
 May have a negative impact on Solihull Town Centre.
 Equalities considerations to be considered alongside Policy 2 - Accessibility and Policy 3 - Securing Design Quality.
 2. Maintain a Strong, Competitive Town Centres Good design can improve safety and reduce fear of crime.
 Research has shown that there is a relationship between the fear of crime and all of the protected characteristics.
 In some cases this may be an outright fear of harassment based on that characteristic.
 Ensuring that new homes are adaptable to the life time and needs of the occupants is particularly relevant for disabled people and our ageing population.
 Issue of conflict between groups as a result of expansion in night time economy.
 Equalities considerations to be considered alongside Policy 3 - Securing Design Quality.
 3. Provision of The accessibility of employment opportunities is particularly

-Relev ance to: Policy Race Gender Disability Age Religion Sexual Orientation Gender Identity Pregnancy & Maternity Issues Land for General Business and Premises important for those groups more likely to be more reliant on public transport and/or less access to private motor vehicles, e.g. those on a low-income, older people, children, certain ethnic groups, women and disabled people.
-The provision of land may also impact on the type of business start-ups - which could impact on enterprise amongst particular groups.
-4. Meeting Housing Needs Housing needs are influenced by protected characteristics.
-Housing needs relating to ethnicity are not homogenous; but research suggests housing needs to be located in areas perceived by BAME communities as safe and accessible - need to consider proximity to community facilities.
+Relevance to: Policy Race Gender Disability Age Religion Sexual Orientation Gender Identity Pregnancy & Maternity Issues Land for General important for those groups more likely to be more reliant on public Business and transport and/or less access to private motor vehicles, e.g. those Premises on a low-income, older people, children, certain ethnic groups, women and disabled people.
+The provision of land may also impact on the type of business start-ups - which could impact on enterprise amongst particular groups. enterprise amongst particular groups.
+4. Meeting Housing needs are influenced by protected characteristics.
+Housing Needs Housing needs relating to ethnicity are not homogenous; but research suggests housing needs to be located in areas perceived by BAME communities as safe and accessible - need to consider proximity to community facilities.
 There need to be a sufficient number of bedrooms for larger households.
 There is a notable difference between tenure type and ethnicity.
 Female households are over-represented in homeless statistics and make up almost three-quarters of all homelessness acceptances in Solihull.
-Proportionally there are more women in social housing especially as single mothers due to factors such as lower wages and limited employment opportunities(1) but is also related to reasons for homelessness in the borough).
-Ensuring a good supply of affordable housing will have a positive impact for women by ensuring that there is less competition for appropriate dwellings.
+Proportionally there are more women in social housing especially as single mothers due to factors such as lower wages and limited employment opportunities(1) but is also related to reasons for homelessness (domestic violence is the second highest cause of homelessness in the borough).
+Ensuring a good supply of affordable housing will have a positive impact for women by ensuring that there is less competition for appropriate dwellings. charms and there is less competition for appropriate awellings.
 Nationally there are large numbers of disabled people living in social housing (2).
 Need to consider various needs relating to disability, e.g. adults with learning disabilities may require independent living but have support needs; need to plan for required housing type, adaptations and support services relating to disability.